TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 ### no pain no gain:

+every new source has an own model, containing data of multiple languages if available.

 #### pro:
 - object oriented -> easier to debug and understand
 - more options in FE: select sources